Our Top Freelance Digital Nomad Business Tools

 When we have a choice, our preferred video chat is Zoom.
 It’s proven to be more stable, less likely to drop the entire call if someone’s internet is slow.

-We use a free Zoom account which allows for unlimited one-on-one video calls and includes screen sharing, text chat, instant or scheduled meetings, and more.
-If you have multiple people join the call (up to 100), the free account is limited to 40 minutes per session, which is actually a nice, natural deadline for group meetings.
+If you have multiple people join the call (up to 100), the free account is limited to 40 minutes per session.
+It is actually a nice, natural deadline for group meetings.
 People can call in to meetings from their phones or use it on a computer.
-Everyone can toggle between Speaker View, which features whoever is talking at the time, or Gallery View, which shows everyone at once a la Brady Bunch.

 Many of our clients and business friends use the premium version of Zoom.
 The paid version helps for hosting longer group meetings, or having more administrator controls for something like a webinar.

-Non-Digital Tools: Portable laptop set up — wireless keyboard, mouse, and laptop stand
+Portable laptop set up — wireless keyboard, mouse, and laptop stand

 I’ve written a whole blog post about my portable ergonomic laptop workstation.
 Although more physical than digital, our laptops and accessories are crucial to our online work.
 Being lightweight and compact means they’re easy to travel with.